 Takeaways for businesses from the above (and Google!)

 The main advice here for other big brands would be to monitor exactly who is bidding on your name within Google Ads and any other ad networks.
 Use an automated tool to track this, as well as doing spot checks now and then (using a VPN can be handy here too, to imitate other locations around the world).
+A decent PPC specialist should be spot checking for issues like this now and then.

 Ensure your messaging within any affiliate networks is clear about what is and isn’t allowed, and keep tabs on what your affiliate members are up to as best you can.